 - Target Internal Temperature: 205F

-I am throwing this in here as a testament to the beauty of all things related to smoked steaks. the Tri Tip is a portion of the sirloin and unlike most of the cuts in this list is a lean and tender piece of meat.
+I am throwing this in here as a testament to the beauty of all things related to smoked steaks.
+The Tri Tip is a portion of the sirloin and, unlike most of the cuts in this list, is a lean and tender piece of meat.
 You are only going to smoke a Tri Tip for about an hour and then sear it off over direct heat.
 You are only using smoke for flavor on this guy.

 Tri Tips can be hard to find but you can smoke any steak that is at least an inch thick.
 An additional benefit of smoking thick cut steaks is that it is easy to take it to the exact internal temperature that you like.